-Food and drink:
+Food and Drink:

-- ✓ Please provide a water bottle for your child.
+- Please provide a water bottle for your child.
 The children will have access to these throughout the day.
 Please ensure they are named. - Fruit is available at snack time each day for all children.
 This is part of the government 5 a day campaign. - Milk is also available at snack time for those children whose parents have requested it, either on-line or by post.
-This is free up until your child's fifth birthday. - ✓ If your child would like a free hot school dinner (all Children from Reception to Year 2 are entitled to a free school meal) menu choices can be ordered online.
-Menus can be found on our website. - ✓ The mid-day supervisors encourage children to eat as much of the lunch provided for them as possible.
-As a general rule they will allow the children to leave one item.
-Please bear this in mind when you pack your child's lunch. - ✓ Packed lunches should be left on the shelves in the school hall at the beginning of the day.
+This is free up until your child's fifth birthday. - If your child would like a free hot school dinner (all children from Reception to Year 2 are entitled to a free school meal) menu choices can be ordered online.
+Menus can be found on our website. - You may provide a packed lunch for your child rather than ordering a hot school dinner.
+Please make sure this is a healthy lunch and bear in mind that nuts are not allowed on the school premises as there are children and members of staff with nut allergies.
+Sweets are not permitted in packed lunches.